 Promoting your music

-An introduction for artists who aren't keen on marketing
+An introduction to music promotion for artists who aren't keen on marketing

 Congratulations on completing your latest music recording!
 It is now time to let the world hear it and grow your fan base.
 Depending on your objectives, you might want to make money from it, too.
-This guide explores the actions you should take to reach these goals.
+Do you feel a lot more comfortable writing songs than promoting your music?
+This guide walks you through the essentials of digital marketing on a budget.

 1. Production is king

 Picture a random shopper in a store: when they pick a new product off the shelf, it is almost always because something in its packaging attracted them.
-The same applies to your music: during the first seconds when it is heard, its sonic qualities (the production) matter most than the contents (melody, lyrics and harmony).
-Most of the times when your music is in the middle of a social media feed among plenty of other exciting things, your chance to grab the listener’s attention only lasts a split second.
+The same applies to your music: during the first seconds when it is heard, its sonic qualities matter most than its substance.
+When your music is in the middle of a social media feed among plenty of other exciting things, your chance to grab the listener’s attention only lasts a split second.

-Of course, the songwriting and the performance remain the most essential drivers for your success but in order to get people to actually listen to one of your songs in its entirety, you need to flirt with your potential fans and seduce them, and that is achieved through a great recording, mixing and mastering job.
-Having a compelling sound is also a key component of what makes your fans play your songs on repeat so you’d better make sure you sound good in their headsets, laptops and car stereos alike.
+Of course, the songwriting and the performance remain the most essential drivers for your success.
+But in order to get people to actually listen to one of your songs in its entirety, you need to flirt with your potential fans and seduce them.
+That is achieved with a great recording, mixing and mastering job.
+Having a compelling sound is also a key to getting your fans to play your songs on repeat.
+You’d better make sure you sound good in their headsets, laptops and car stereos alike because that is the number 1 essential rule for promoting your music!

 2. Have great artwork

-Artwork is the other part of your music “packaging” and another key to catching your potential fans attention.
-Unlike the vinyl days, album covers have now shrunk to a tiny picture, but this little square is often the very first contact your listener will have with your new music and will make them want to click play or move one.
-In that sense, it is vastly underestimated by independent artists.
+Artwork is the other part of your music “packaging” and another key to catching your fans’ attention.
+Unlike the vinyl days, album covers have now shrunk to a tiny picture.
+But this little square is often the very first contact your listener will have with your new music.
+It is what will make them want to click play or skip to the next.
+Event though it is a major component when promoting your music, it is vastly underestimated by independent artists.

 Your artwork should reflect your artistic universe and correlate with the song or album in some way.
 You should think about your artwork early in the production process.
-Some indie artists overlook to create their artwork and realize that it is compulsory when uploading music to streaming platforms, so they end up grabbing the last photo on their roll or worse: a copyrighted picture from Google.
-Don’t be these guys.
+Some indie artists overlook to create their artwork and realize that it is compulsory when uploading music to streaming platforms.
+They often end up grabbing the last photo on their roll or worse: a copyrighted picture from Google.
+Don’t be one of these guys.

 3. A website in 2020?
 Seriously?

 Sorry to break it to you but even though social media get the lion’s share of your online activity, a website is still pretty much a prerequisite.
 It gives a sense of professionalism to your career, and it is what showcases your personality the most accurately.
-Unlike social media pages, you have total control over your website design, structure and content so you should take advantage of this to showcase what matters to you in the best possible way.
+Unlike social media pages, you have total control over your website design, structure and content.
+You should take advantage of this and showcase what matters to you in the best possible way.
 You are not limited to a tiny square picture or a single line in a playlist here, so think big!

 Social media trends come and go.
-Our kids keep coming up with new social media apps with funny short names and one of them might be the new Instagram tomorrow.
+Our kids keep coming up with new social media apps with short, funny names and one of them might be the new Instagram tomorrow.
 Your website is here to stay and you get to decide what and when your visitors will see about you.
+Besides, you’re not expected to add new content to a website as often as on social media.
+You can see it as a good passive music promotion tool.

 4. Be social!

-Here we are, the single most important marketing tool to promote your music.
-Social media is very powerful… and time-consuming too.
-Not only can you share your music, but also photos, videos, stories and messages that are all efficient ways to turn audience into loyal fans.
+Here we are… the single most important marketing tool to promote your music.
+Social media is very powerful, and time-consuming as well.
+Not only can you share your music, but also photos, videos, stories and messages that are all various ways to turn audience into loyal fans.
 You can – and you should do this continuously, not just when you release new content.
 The challenging part is to find the right balance between lots of posts and quality posts.

-Don’t spam your walls just for the sake of having something new everyday: make sure you appeal to most by diversifying and do not just link to the same streaming media each time (people like their habits).
+Don’t spam your walls just for the sake of having something new everyday.
+Make sure you appeal to most: diversify and do not just link to the same streaming media each time.
+People like their habits and a Spotify subscriber is unlikely to click an Apple Music link and vice versa.
 Show “behind-the-scene” content (recording sessions, live gigs, songwriting/brainstorming sessions, practice sessions…), fans love that.
-Video is by far the most efficient and appealing media, but again, be sure to keep the quality to a minimum standard if you don’t want to drive people away.
+Video is by far the most efficient and appealing media but again, be sure to keep the quality to a minimum standard if you don’t want to drive people away.

-Be yourselves, don’t act like Imagine Dragons or Lady Gaga if you are just releasing your first, bedroom-recorded album, you want people to like you for who you are because that’s what will make them want to listen to your future release.
-However, be sure to keep your content positive and appealing, steer clear of sensitive topics that might drive people away like politics for instance.
-Social media is powerful both ways: it can help you get recognition but it can equally label you with a poor reputation when used badly.
+Be yourself, don’t act like Imagine Dragons or Lady Gaga if you are just releasing your first, bedroom-recorded album.
+You want people to like you for who you are because that’s what will make them want to listen to your future release.
+However, be sure to keep your content positive and appealing.
+Steer clear of sensitive topics that might drive people away like politics, for instance.
+Social media is powerful both ways: it can help you get recognition but it can equally label you with a poor reputation.

 5. Pile up on visuals